 |Botanical Name||Musa sikkimensi|

-|Sun Exposure||Full sun to partial shade|
+|Sun Exposure||Full sun to part shade|

 |Soil pH||Slightly acidic to neutral|